-It is 10 years since I finished working on my Climate Change information website.
+It is 10 years since I finished working on my original Climate Change information website.
 These were pages I put together to help make sense of climate change.
 At the time there were a lot of sources of information but most seemed to be either too simple or too complex, and not telling the whole story.
 I have been meaning to update them for a while.
-Now I have finished my term as chair of the Reading Climate Change Partnership, it’s a good opportunity.
+Now I have finished my term as chair of the Reading Climate Change Partnership, I have started rearranging things ready for new content.